Brink of Disaster (Thunderbirds): Plot

+Regular voice cast

 Production

 The 11th episode in the production and ITC-recommended viewing orders, "Brink of Disaster" is one of several early episodes that were extended from 25 to 50 minutes after Lew Grade – the owner of APF, who had been impressed by the 25-minute version of the first episode, "Trapped in the Sky" – ordered the runtime doubled so the series would fill an hour-long timeslot.
 In the case of "Brink of Disaster", the story was expanded by adding a subplot revealing Grafton to be a crime boss, culminating in Malloy and Selsden's burglary of Creighton-Ward Mansion.

 "Brink of Disaster" was filmed in January 1965 at APF's studios on the Slough Trading Estate.
 The monotrain model's suspension rail was adapted from a curtain rail bought from a local retailer.
 According to effects assistant Mike Trim, the suspension configuration was difficult to film, which is why miniature monorails in later APF productions were designed to run on model railway tracks.
 Some of the model shots from "Brink of Disaster" were reused in "The Perils of Penelope" to represent the Paris-Anderbad monorail.